1virez/openroblox/README.md

 # openroblox
-Collection of Open Source Roblox Scripts that I have made that are free to use.
+A Collection of Open Source Roblox Scripts that I have made.
+These scripts are licensed under the Apache 2.0 License, see more on the License tab.